 The Government Shutdown is on hold for now but it’s likely to happen again in February.
 The shutdown was a costly event for the economy and we’re still waiting on all the data to come in to fully understand how it impacted the economy.
 According to the early Congressional Budget Office estimates the shutdown cost the economy by delaying $18 billion in federal spending and it will reduce GDP estimates by 0.4.

 Trade Tensions With China:

 Talks with China have not gone well in recent months and it does not look like things will get better in February.
 Who is winning the trade war?
 Hard to say since both sides are taking a hit.
 China’s economy is slowing significantly faster than the U.S. economy however our trade deficit with China is ballooning and get worse by the month.
 GDP growth in China is at the slowest pace in nearly 30 years.
 2018 GDP growth in China was 6.50%.

 Mortgage rates hate inflation; it’s perhaps one of the most important things to watch.
-There was a big inflation scare in September – October 2018 which pushed mortgage rates to eight year highs however overall inflation for 2018 was well contained and appears to be declining.
-Core inflation has a big influence on the Fed and what the do.
+There was a big inflation scare in September – October 2018 which pushed mortgage rates to eight-year highs however overall inflation for 2018 was well contained and appears to be declining.
+Core inflation has a big influence on the Fed and what they do.
 The core inflation rate for the previous five years:

 - 2014 = 0.8%

 - 2017 = 2.1%